alancasre133/alancasre.github.io/README.md

 ### ***DeCaf.***
   **Chatbot Designed to Assist People Operating Cryptocurrency Wallets.
 [GitHub Repository](https://github.com/alancasre133/Etherfuse) [Video](https://www.youtube.com/watch?v=VtULL8Cx6FU)**
+  **2023/06-2023/06**
+  - Project Manager in the development of a chatbot that assists new users in the world of cryptocurrencies with account operations and technical support.
+  - Implementation of Natural Language Understanding using the ChatGPT API, as well as the creation of a deductive knowledge base using Python.
+  - Use of React and Node.js.
 ### ***Room Reserve.*** ![SkinSkan](/assets/img/RReserve.png)
   **Reserve, Recommend, Receive.
 [Files and APK for android](https://drive.google.com/drive/folders/1n6acXsUD5JTbjom0oisLw-J49Skz67Ve?usp=share_link)**
   **2023/05-2023/05.**